Sex, fertility and acute lymphoblastic leukaemia (ALL)

 Preserving fertility

-There are ways for women and men to try to keep their fertility, such as freezing eggs and sperm collection.
-But this depends on several factors.
+There are ways for both women and men to try to preserve their fertility, such as freezing eggs and embryos, or storing sperm.
+However, these methods are not always successful or suitable for everyone.

 Talk to your doctor or nurse about any concerns you may have about your fertility.